 c.
 Best value for the City will be achieved by an award selection made on the basis of the total lifecycle cost that meets all terms, conditions and specifications.

-11.2 The Deputy City Manager or any employee exercising delegated authority approval and the Manager of Purchasing and Supply must jointly approve this award.
+11.2 The Deputy City Manager or any employee exercising delegated authority approval and the Senior Manager, Procurement and Supply must jointly approve this award.

-11.3 The Deputy City Manager or any employee exercising delegated authority approval shall provide to Purchasing and Supply a purchase request in writing containing the relevant specifications, budget authorization, approval authority and terms and conditions for the purchase of goods, services or construction.
+11.3 The Deputy City Manager or any employee exercising delegated authority approval shall provide to Procurement and Supply a completed and signed Procurement Initiation Approval Form containing the relevant description, budget authorization, and approval authority for the purchase of goods, services, consulting or construction.

 11.4 The client Service Area shall be responsible to review the competitive bid and verify that all terms, conditions and specifications of the bid are met.

 11.5 Procurement and Supply shall forward to the Deputy City Manager (or delegate) a summary of the bids and recommend the award of contract to the lowest compliant bid subject to review by the Deputy City Manager (or delegate) regarding specifications and contractor performance.

 11.6 When a client Service Area requires the issuance of an RFP in lieu of a RFQ, the RFP shall be issued by Procurement and Supply as described in Section 12 of this Policy and subject to the approval authority in Section 8.5.b.

 11.7 The City reserves the right in its absolute sole discretion to accept or reject any submission.